Data-driven Piecewise Affine Decision Rules for Stochastic Programming with Covariate Information: Introduction

 There are two main schemes of data-driven approaches in the literature of SP dealing with the latent dependency on covariate information: the sequential and integrated schemes.
 In the sequential scheme, also referred to as the predict-then-optimize (PO) scheme \citep{sen2018learning, kannan2022data}, one first predicts uncertain parameters and then solves the optimization problem composite with the prediction model.
-Several works such as \citet{kao2009directed, donti2017task}, and \citet{elmachtoub2022smart} propose modifications of the loss function by accounting for the cost error of the downstream optimization problem.
-Since those modified loss functions involve optimal solutions to the decision-making problems that are parameterized by suspicious prediction models, such frameworks usually lead to bi-level nonconvex optimization problems and thus encounter substantial computational challenges in dealing with general constrained nonlinear programs.
+Several works such as \citet{kao2009directed, donti2017task}, \citet{elmachtoub2022smart}, and \citet{qi2021integrated} propose modifications of the loss function by considering the cost error of the downstream optimization problem.
+Since those modified loss functions involve optimal solutions to the decision-making problems that are parameterized by prediction models, such frameworks usually lead to bi-level nonconvex optimization problems and thus encounter substantial computational challenges in dealing with nonlinear constrained programs.

-Approaches in the integrated scheme yield decisions via one-step data-driven optimization. \citet{bertsimas2020predictive} and \citet{kallus2022stochastic} approximate the conditional expected cost in \eqref{eq:intro:contextalSP} by a reweighted empirical cost.
-However, as claimed by \citet{bertsimas2022data}, this framework is highly affected by the data with features close to the current observation and thus suffers from the curse of dimensionality.
-The DR-based ERM framework presented in \eqref{eq:intro:ERM-H} is another one-step approach in the integrated scheme.
-Due to its functional approximation in nature, this approach is relieved from the aforementioned issue.
+Approaches in the integrated scheme yield decisions via one-step data-driven optimization.
+Prescriptive methods by \citet{bertsimas2020predictive} and \citet{kallus2022stochastic} approximate the conditional expected cost in~\eqref{eq:intro:contextalSP} through reweighing empirical costs. \citet{elmachtoub2023estimate} point out that, when the model class is well-specified and there is sufficient data, methods that directly estimate the conditional distribution outperform those that consider the downstream optimization problem; in a misspecified scenario, the reverse holds.

+However, as claimed by \citet{bertsimas2022data}, the prescriptive methods are highly affected by the data with features close to the current observation and thus suffer from the curse of dimensionality.
+The DR-based ERM framework presented in~\eqref{eq:intro:ERM-H}, which is another one-step approach in the integrated scheme, is relieved from the aforementioned issue due to its functional approximation in nature.
+For constrained SP with general nonlinear constraints, the current study of decision rule methods could only guarantee feasibility with high probability, and the predict-then-optimize framework may be more suitable for solving the contextual problems when feasibility is essential to decision-makers. {We refer interested readers to \citet{qi2022integrating} and \citet{sadana2025survey} for comprehensive reviews on recent advances in both two-stage and integrated approaches in contextual SP.}